bkrug/tms9918a-midframe/README.md

 On real hardware, the timer triggers _following_ the specified pixel row.
 In order to really hide flicker from the widest audience, it is ideal two have two pixel rows that are a solid color.

+The text editor demo seems to get away with only having one row of solid pixels.
+But even in the text editor you should be able to notice a small amount of flicker on real hardware.
+It depends on the particular text being displayed.

 Not all emulators seem to implement the CRU timer.
 If they don't, these demos will not work.